2022 Houston Astros season: July

-On July 2, catcher Martín Maldonado, second baseman José Altuve, and starter José Urquidy led a 9–1 rout of Los Angeles as Houston delivered their 50th win of the season.
+On July 2, catcher Martín Maldonado, second baseman Jose Altuve, and starter José Urquidy led a 9–1 rout of Los Angeles as Houston delivered their 50th win of the season.
 Maldonado homered twice, Altuve homered, doubled twice, and stole a base, and Urquidy (7–3) allowed one run on two hits while striking out eight over six innings.
 Kyle Tucker and Chas McCormick also homered for Houston.
 The fifth straight win for the Astros, it was also the fifth consecutive contest in which they allowed one run or fewer.
-In the fourth inning, Maldonado and Altuve struck back-to-back home runs. Álvarez returned as the designated hitter after missing two games due to the collision in the outfield, going 0-for-4 with a walk.
+In the fourth inning, Maldonado and Altuve struck back-to-back home runs.
+Alvarez returned as the designated hitter after missing two games due to the collision in the outfield, going 0-for-4 with a walk.

 The Astros concluded the series with Los Angeles establishing a number of records and personal bests on the way to a 4–2 win, led by Peña, Framber Valdez, and Altuve.
 Peña produced both his first career four-hit and multi-homer game, as well as the rookie's second career walk-off home run.
 With a 2-all score, two outs, and Altuve aboard in the bottom of the ninth, Peña homered off Ryan Tepera (1–2).
 Altuve appeared in his 1,500th career game and forged three hits.
 Valdez produced his 13th consecutive quality start, while reaching a career-high with 13 strikeouts, among five walks.
 Twelve consecutive outs Valdez produced were via strikeout, supplanting the franchise record of nine previously accomplished by Don Wilson, Randy Johnson, and Gerrit Cole (twice).
 Further, the Astros struck out a franchise record 20 batters over a nine-inning game.
 Héctor Neris struck out two in the seventh, Rafael Montero two in the eighth, and Ryan Pressly (2–2) retired the side on strikeouts in the ninth.
-Per STATS, the Astros become the first team in major league history to record 48 strikeouts over a three game series without playing extra innings.
+Per STATS, the Astros become the first team in major league history to record 48 strikeouts over a three-game series without playing extra innings.